antialamas/linear-optics/README.md

 # linear-optics
-A fast algorithm for simulating linear optical quantum circuits written in C++.
+A fast, hybrid algorithm for simulating linear optical quantum circuits written in C++.

 For more details and author contact information, refer to